rjones-lf/iroha/docs/source/getting_started/index.rst

 Now you can see a list of available commands.
 Let's try creating a new asset.
 Select ``14.
 Create Asset (crt_ast)``.
 Now enter a name for your asset, for example ``coolcoin``.
 Next, enter a Domain ID.
 In our example we already have a domain ``test``, so let's use it.
-After it we need to enter an asset precision – amount of numbers in a fractional part.
+Then we need to enter an asset precision – amount of numbers in a fractional part.
 Let's set precision to ``2``.

 Congratulations, you have created your first command and added it to a